nathwill/chef-haproxy-ng/README.md

       <td>config</td>
       <td>
         Array of proxy keywords, validated against specified proxy type.
-        See `library/helpers.rb` or haproxy manual for permissible keywords.
+        See `libraries/00_helpers.rb` or haproxy manual for permissible keywords.
       </td>
       <td><code>[]</code></td>
     </tr>
   </tbody>
 </table>

-See `test/fixtures/cookbooks/my-lb/recipes/default.rb` for an example of abusing the proxy resource to configure peers and userlists.

 ### haproxy_peers

 Maps to a peers block in haproxy configuration.
+Not actually a proxy, but treating it like one is useful for code reusability.
+Don't judge me.

 <table>
   <thead>